jespo655/Compiler/specification.md

     symbol          priority        note
     '[]' (infix)    1000            indexing operator / gets a value - defined as infix but used as suffix (NOTE: see problem below)
     '[]=' (infix)   1000            indexing operator / sets a value - defined as infix but used as suffix (NOTE: see problem below)
+    '()' (reserved) 1000            reserved; only listed here to give priority context.
+Function operator.
-    '.' (suffix)    1000            reserved; only listed here to give priority context '++' (suffix)   1000            increment
+    '.' (reserved)  1000            reserved; only listed here to give priority context.
+Getter operator.
+    '++' (suffix)   1000            increment
     '--' (suffix)   1000            decrement